 |ALTER_ADD_CHECK_CONSTRAINT||ADD [CONSTRAINT] CHECK||MDEV-16356|

-- can be performed without adding conversion recipes; not instant if any secondary indexes need to be rebuilt
+- can be performed instantly, except if any secondary indexes need to be rebuilt

-- not instant; could later be performed with validation
+- not instantaneous; could later be performed without rebuild, with validation

 - will continue to require full table rebuild